Azure-Samples/MachineLearningSamples-AerialImageClassification/Docs/real-world-scenario-aerial-image-classification.md

 <a name="excenv"></a>
 ## Set up the execution environment

-The following instructions guide you through the process of setting up execution environment for this tutorial.
+The following instructions guide you through the process of setting up execution environment for this example.

 <a name="prerequisites"></a>
 ### Prerequisites
 - An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available)
-    - This tutorial creates an HDInsight Spark cluster with 40 worker nodes (168 cores total).
+    - This sample creates an HDInsight Spark cluster with 40 worker nodes (168 cores total).
 Ensure that your account has enough available cores by reviewing the "Usage + quotas" tab for your subscription in Azure Portal.
     - If you have fewer cores available, you may modify the HDInsight cluster template to decrease the number of workers provisioned.
 Instructions for this appear under the "Create the HDInsight Spark cluster" section.
 - [Azure Machine Learning Workbench](./overview-what-is-azure-ml)
     - Follow the [quick start installation guide](./quick-start-installation) to install the program and create a workspace